Posted on 8 August 2019

 In the end, it doesn’t matter whether the story of the Betsy Ross Flag is true or not.
 It’s an American symbol that carries her name and will continue to inspire.

-Betsy Ross’s body was first interred at the Free Quaker burial grounds on North Fifth Street in Philadelphia.
+The body of Ross was first interred at the Free Quaker burial grounds on North Fifth Street in Philadelphia.

 In 1975, in preparation for the American Bicentennial, her remains were moved to the courtyard of the Betsy Ross House, the home where she lived and which still stands today as a popular tourist attraction.